You have a big problem.

 - He teaches other lawyers how to do their jobs

 - He leads other criminal defense lawyers

 What about local content?
 He was featured on SuperLawyers.

 He’s a contributor to the Wisconsin Law Journal.

 Can you see what’s happening?

-Want to win more clients with local search?
-You’ll need to…
+If you want to win more clients with local search you’ll need to lead with content.

 - Claim or create your listings on Google My Business, Apple Maps and Bing.